Max Payne 3 Review

-I personally think Max Payne 3 delivers, albeit not in the way I would have expected.
-If you have been craving a sequel to this beloved franchise, then by all means go purchase this game.
-But, if you love Rockstar, a good crime story, or just want a shooter to hold you over these next few dry months, then I'd definitely give Max a chance if I was you.
-With Arcade mode (which is like leaderboard score attack), the classic New York Minute mode that unlocks after completing the game, golden gun collectibles and other challenges that lead to unlocks like unlimited bullet-time, painkillers, bullets and other useful items without even mentioning its solid online multiplayer aspect; it suffices in saying Max Payne 3 certainly has replay value long after you've finished the main story of the game.
-Either Borderlands 2, Assassin's Creed III, or Resident Evil 6 really need to impress me or I've already found a strong contender for my Game of the Year 2012.
+All that being said, Max Payne 3 delivers, albeit not in the way I would have expected.
+If you have been craving a sequel to this beloved franchise, then by all means go get this game.
+But, if you love Rockstar, a good crime story, or just want a shooter to hold you over these next few dry months, then it's definitely worth giving Max Payne 3 a chance.
+With features like Arcade mode, the classic New York Minute mode that unlocks after completion of the story, golden gun collectibles and other challenges that lead to unlocks like unlimited: bullet-time, painkillers, bullets and other useful items without even mentioning its solid online multiplayer aspect; it suffices in saying Max Payne 3 certainly has replay value long after you've finished the game's main campaign offering.